tinghe14/MLE-Learner/README.md

 # MLE-Learner
 I listed several technical components which I think is important for MLE role.
 I tackle them one by one and organize my notes in this repository.

-> Motivated Quote: Under Bayes' theorem, no theory is perfect.
+> No theory is perfect.
 Rather, it is a work in progress, always subject to further refinement and testing

 markdown syntax shortcut:
 - highlighter: